Andreu Fontàs

 Andreu Fontàs Prat (/ca/; born 14 November 1989) is a Spanish former professional footballer who played as a centre-back.
+He is currently assistant manager of club Omiya Ardija.

 Club career

 Early years

 Born in Banyoles, Girona, Catalonia, Fontàs was a product of FC Barcelona's youth system, having previously played for amateurs CD Banyoles for 11 years.

 Originally a defensive midfielder, he was reconverted into central defender by the B team's coach Luis Enrique, a former Barcelona player.